Nevada Diminished Value Claims

 Dugan v.
 Gotsopoulos, 117 Nev.
 285 (2001)

-The Supreme Court of Nevada held that damages to personal property may be measured by the difference between the property’s fair market value immediately before and immediately after the loss.
-The court confirmed that evidence of a vehicle’s pre loss and post loss value is admissible to establish property damage.
+The Supreme Court of Nevada held that damages to personal property may be measured by the difference between the property's fair market value immediately before and immediately after the loss, and confirmed that evidence of pre-loss and post-loss value is admissible to establish property damage.

 Restatement (Second) of Torts § 928 – Harm to Chattels

-Nevada follows the general tort principle that when personal property is damaged but not destroyed, damages include compensation for the difference between the value of the property before the harm and its value after the harm.
-In appropriate cases, damages may also include the reasonable cost of repair, with an allowance for any remaining loss in value after repairs are completed.
+Nevada follows this general tort principle: when personal property is damaged but not destroyed, damages include the difference in value before and after the harm, plus, where appropriate, the reasonable cost of repair with an allowance for any loss in value that remains.

 Below are answers to common questions about Nevada diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.